A warm welcome to the LDC project in 2021

 The community will continue to be updated and informed of project progress through the dedicated newsletter, The Grit.
 Two editions of the newsletter will be produced each year, a Winter edition distributed in June, and a Summer edition to be distributed in December.

-I encourage you to contact either myself or one of the other team members if you would like to get involved with Landholders Driving Change.
+I encourage you to contact one of the team members to get involved with Landholders Driving Change.